PlantsAndBuildings/PlantsAndBuildings.github.io/_posts/2017-10-16-decision-trees.md

 #### How to grow decision trees?

 First, let us understand what is meant by growing an optimal decision tree to fit some given training data.
 We have already seen that a decision tree contains, as internal nodes, features which split data into "buckets".
 Consider now, all possible permutations of these internal nodes - that is, try and imagine all possible trees that we can construct (by choosing different features at root, children of root and so on).
 It should intuitively be clear that the number of such decision trees is large - and grows exponentially with the number of features.
-Of all such possible decision trees (if at all we are able to enumerate all of them), if we select the one that has the highest classification accuracy on the traianing data - then that decision tree is optimal for the given training data.
+Of all such possible decision trees (if at all we are able to enumerate all of them), if we select the one that has the highest classification accuracy on the training data - then that decision tree is optimal for the given training data.
 At this point we make two statements:

 - The task of finding an optimal decision tree to fit some given training data is NP complete.
 I say this without proof - trust me.
 - There is absolutely no guarantee that the optimal decision tree for some given training data will generalize the best.
 Ie. there are no gurantees that it will perform best on unseen data (because unseen data is, well, unseen).
 However, we can expect it to perform better than most randomly formed decision trees.